w3stling/exchange_calendars/README.md

 ### Why is `<holiday>` missing for `<calendar>`?

-`trading_calendar` holidays are **all** user contributed.
+`exchange_calendar` holidays are **all** user contributed.
 If a calendar you care about is missing a holiday, please open a PR.

 ### What times are considered open and closed?

-`trading_calendars` attempts to be broadly useful and thus maps to "intuitive" exchange open/closings, rather than the technically true ones.
+`exchange_calendars` attempts to be broadly useful and thus maps to "intuitive" exchange open/closings, rather than the technically true ones.
 This may hide some technical aspects of the exchange (for example: auction durations).

 In general, the all times within the closed set `[open_time, close_time]` are treated as open.